HenrikJoreteg/hjs-webpack/README.md

   - `{title: 'your app'}` sets `<title>`
   - `{head: 'any string'}` anything else you want to put in the `head`, other meta tags, or whatnot.
   - `{metaViewport: false}` set to false if you don't want the default viewport tag
+4. `context.isDev`: boolean specifying whether or not we're in dev mode.

+### `serveCustomHtmlInDev` (optional, boolean, default is `true`)

+By default, if you supply an `html` function it will always be used, whether you're in development mode or not.

+Set this option to `false` to only use your `html` function when building for production.
+Note, that `.isDev` is attached to the context object passed to the `html` function as described above, so alternately you could just use that value to branch your logic within that function.
+Using this option cirumvents the custom `html` function entirely during development.

 ## Developing on multiple devices at once